-The Unit MLRO reports to the local Head of Compliance/CEO/Unit Head as appropriate, with a functional reporting line to the Group MLRO.
+The Unit MLRO reports to the local Head of Compliance/COO/Unit Head as appropriate, with a functional reporting line to the Group MLRO.
 The Unit MLRO is responsible for:

-- Establishing and implementing an annual FC Plan - Reporting on: - FC Plan implementation; - o significant risk, incident or issue identified in the Unit's operations; - effectiveness of the Unit's FC Programme; and - significant changes to FC regulatory requirements; - Ensuring that appropriate arrangements are in place within the Unit for: - Customer due diligence and ongoing monitoring; - reporting of suspicious activity; - Record keeping; - FC operational processes and controls; - FC risk assessment and management; - the monitoring and management of FC compliance; - the internal communication of FC policies and procedures; and - training relevant employees on applicable aspects of FC;
+- Establishing and implementing an annual FC Plan - Reporting on: - FC Plan implementation; - Significant risk, incident or issue identified in the Units operations; and - Effectiveness of the Unit's FC Programme - Significant changes to FC regulatory requirements - Ensuring that appropriate arrangements are in place within the Unit for: - Customer due diligence and ongoing monitoring; - Reporting of suspicious activity; - Record keeping; - FC operational processes and controls; - FC risk assessment and management; - The monitoring and management of FC compliance; - The internal communication of FC policies and procedures; - Training relevant employees on applicable aspects of FC;

-and that they are aligned with Group Standards.
+and that they are aligned with Group standards.